Wild Sets with Collet-Eckmann Points and Infinitely Many Sinks: Stability and Coexistence: Collet-Eckmann Lamination and Newhouse points

 Since $T_g$ goes to infinity, $c$ is a Collet-Eckmann point.
 The proof of the density is the same as the proof of Lemma \ref{lem:Adense}. \end{proof}

 Even more surprisingly, there exists a sub-lamination of $\mathfrak{L}_{CE}$ whose leaves contains a map with infinitely many sinks of higher and higher order accumulating at the orbit of the Collet-Eckmann point.
-The following Theorem proves Theorem C. \begin{theo} There exists a sub-lamination $\mathfrak{L}_{N}\subset\mathfrak{L}_{CE}\subset \mathfrak{L}$ satisfying the following property.
-Each leave $\ell\subset \mathfrak{L}_{N}$ contains a map $f_{\ell}$ with infinitely many attracting periodic points, $p_k$ of arbitrarily high period, such that,
+The following Theorem confirms Theorem C. \begin{theo} There exists a sub-lamination $\mathfrak{L}_{N}\subset\mathfrak{L}_{CE}\subset \mathfrak{L}$ satisfying the following property.
+Each leaf $\ell\subset \mathfrak{L}_{N}$ contains a map $f_{\ell}$ with infinitely many attracting periodic points, $p_g$ of arbitrarily high period, such that,